ernst-schwaiger/DF/Assignment3/Assignment3.md

 The following commands generate the lists of
 - running processes
 - running & terminated processes
-- open at the point in time the memory dump was taken:
+- open sockets at the point in time the memory dump was taken:

 ```bash
 python3 vol.py -f ~/ernst/lubuntu-core.dump linux.pslist.PsList >linux.pslist.PsList.txt